-After a lot of research, I chose the Gold Delta American Express Credit Card.
+After a lot of research, I initially chose the Gold Delta American Express Credit Card.
 I used my 30,000-mile sign up bonus plus a 10,000-mile friend referral bonus, to book roundtrip flights to China and Japan.

-I have since switched to the Chase Sapphire card, mostly because you can transfer your miles to different airlines and Visa is more globally accepted.
+I have since switched to the Chase Sapphire Card, mostly because you can transfer your miles to different airlines and Visa is more globally accepted.

-The bottom line is: if you already have a credit card that isn’t gaining you miles or worthwhile perks, then why not switch to one that does?
+The bottom line: if you already have a credit card that isn’t gaining you miles or worthwhile perks, then why not switch to one that does?
 If you don’t have a credit card and are looking to gain credit, this is a perfect way! **As long as you pay your minimum payments every month (full payments are even better to avoid interest fees), then you will improve your credit score, and gain something extra every time you spend.**